intersystems/multi-model-exercise/README.md

 	This code calls a class method using the Native API and passes a JSON string as a parameter.
 For more information, 		see [Calling ObjectScript Methods and Functions](https://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=BJSNAT_call)

-12. In the terminal, type `node app.js`
+12. In the terminal, type `node app.js`.

 13. Navigate to the IP address outputted to the terminal.
 You should see a simple HTML form with inputs for all of the fields in your Demo.Employee table.

-14. Enter `JJ Smith`, `Software Engineer`, and `Engineering` for the three fields and click submit
+14. Enter `JJ Smith`, `Software Engineer`, and `Engineering` for the three fields and click submit.

 ## Query The Database With Python
 14. Quit the Node.js server by pressing `control-c` and `cd` back into the Python directory (`cd ../python`)

-15. Run `python query.py` You should see outputted the results of the SQL query, which includes the record you inserted through Node of John Smith.
+15. Run `python query.py` You should see outputted the results of the SQL query, which includes the record you inserted through Node of JJ Smith.